pustotnik/zenmake/docs/why.rst

 flexible, ready to use, with declarative configuration and suitable for my needs.
 I know about lots of build systems.
 I have read about almost all such modern and popular systems.
 And I have tried some of them.
 Eventually, I concluded that I had to try to make my own build tool.
-I had some experience in creating custom build tools based on WAF in my past work.
-So why not I thought?
+I have some experience creating custom build tools based on the WAF.
-I would do it mostly for myself, but I would be glad if my tool was useful for someone else.
+I would do it mostly for myself, but I would be glad if my tool was useful for others.

 The main purpose of this project is to make a build tool for most (but not exclusively) of simple use cases.
 By simple cases I mean when there is